Key Takeaways

-Statistics show that weak or stolen passwords are to blame for more than 80% of hacking-related leaks.
-In order to keep digital systems safe, this scary number shows how important it is to use strong security and safe login methods.
-Password encryption is an important part of modern cybersecurity strategies because it not only keeps private data safe, but it also builds trust between users.
+JumpCloud has added some statistics, which show that weak or stolen passwords are to blame for more than 80% of hacking-related breaches.
+This shows the importance of using strong security and safe login methods.
+Password protection is an important part of modern cybersecurity strategies because it not only keeps private data safe but also builds trust between users.

-Password encryption makes sure that data can't be read without the right decoding keys, even if it is stolen.
+Password encryption ensures that data cannot be read without the correct decryption keys, even if it is compromised.
 With modern methods like AES, bcrypt, and SHA-256, it is almost impossible to figure out what an encrypted password is.

 Encryption helps businesses follow data protection laws like GDPR and HIPAA, in addition to providing technical security.
-Also, keeping plaintext passwords makes them less vulnerable, which greatly lowers the risk of data breaches.
+Avoiding plaintext password storage significantly reduces exposure in the event of a breach.

-Secure login methods, like using more than one form of authentication and changing your passwords on a regular basis, work with encryption to improve overall access control.
+Secure login methods, such as using multiple forms of authentication and changing passwords regularly, work in conjunction with encryption to enhance overall access control.
 These steps work together to make a layered security system that keeps private information safe.

-Cyber risks change every day, so password encryption is no longer a choice; it's a must.
+As cyber risks continue to rise, password encryption is no longer optional.
 Strong encryption protocols must be a top priority for both people and businesses that want to protect their digital assets and keep users' trust in a world that is becoming more and more connected.

 What is Password Encryption for Data Protection?

-Password Encryption for Data Protection protects your private data by securing it at all stages, from being stored to being shared.
+Password protection secures sensitive data throughout its lifecycle, from storage to transmission.
 To fully understand how it works, you need to first understand what "public" and "private" keys are.
 These are very important to the encryption process.
 You don't have to physically or digitally use these keys.
 Instead, the private key is a secret that is created at random and decrypts the data, while the public key encrypts the data.
 Because the public key comes from the private key, the private key is kept hidden.
 This way, anyone can encrypt data that only the private key can decrypt.

 It is very important to use a tried-and-true and safe encryption method when encrypting private data.
 You don't have to make your own encryption system because known services that come with encryption already work well.
-Advanced security Standard (AES), which was created by the National Institute of Standards and Technology (NIST) in 2001, is the security standard that most people use.
-People accept AES as a way to encrypt data securely, and even the U.S. government uses it.
+Advanced Encryption Standard (AES), which was created by the National Institute of Standards and Technology (NIST) in 2001, is the security standard that most people use.
+AES is widely accepted as a secure method for encrypting data, and even the U.S. government uses it.

 To protect data and keep private information safe, you need to encrypt it with a password.
-Even though words like "salt," "SHA-1," and "private key" may sound complicated, the idea behind password encryption is easy to understand.
+Although terms such as salt, hashing algorithms such as SHA-256 or bcrypt, and private keys may sound complex, the idea behind password encryption is easy to understand.
 It includes taking a password that can be read and turning it into a format that can't be read.
 Here are the four main ways that passwords are encrypted to keep them safe:

 1. Encryption with a Symmetric Key